bitsaa-pnw/bits-unplugged/README.md

 The application can load contact data from two sources:

 1.  **Debug Mode (Default)**: Uses a hardcoded JSON dataset for demonstration purposes.
-2.  **Google Spreadsheet**: Fetches data from a publicly published Google Spreadsheet.
+2.  **Google Spreadsheet**: Fetches data from a publicly published Google Spreadsheet in TSV (Tab Separated Values) format.

 To switch between modes and configure your data source: